vicenteicc2008/ViceBios/README.md

 # ViceBios
-a BIOS Setup for UEFI
+a BIOS Setup for EDK2/UEFI